AdobeDocs/adp-search-indexer/README.md

 - Improved user experience through direct section navigation
 - Higher search relevance and discoverability

+## Common Team Tasks

+This section provides guidance for common workflows when using the ADP Search Indexer locally.

+### 1. Environment Setup

+*   **`.env` File:** Copy `.env.example` to `.env` (`cp .env.example .env`).
+This file is ignored by Git (`.gitignore`) and should **never** be committed.
+*   **`SITEMAP_URL`**: The full URL to the sitemap index file (e.g., `https://developer.adobe.com/sitemap.xml`).
+*   **`BASE_URL`**: The base domain for the website being indexed (e.g., `https://developer.adobe.com`).
+This is used to correctly construct URLs if the sitemap contains relative paths (though typically it shouldn't) and potentially for other URL normalizations.
+*   **Algolia Credentials (`ALGOLIA_APP_ID`, `ALGOLIA_API_KEY`)**:
+    *   These are required only when running in `index` mode (`npm run index:partial` or `npm run index:full`).
+    *   Obtain these from the Algolia dashboard for the relevant Adobe Developer site search application.
+You'll likely need Admin API Key privileges for indexing operations (creating indices, adding/deleting records, setting settings).
+Consult with the project maintainers if you need access.
+*   **`ALGOLIA_INDEX_NAME`**: (Optional) A base name for indices.
+If using an `INDEX_PREFIX`, the final index name might be constructed from this prefix and the name defined in the product mapping.
+Check the Algolia dashboard for existing index naming conventions.
+*   **`PRODUCT_MAPPING_URL`**: (Optional) Defaults to the production mapping file hosted on GitHub (`https://raw.githubusercontent.com/AdobeDocs/search-indices/refs/heads/main/product-index-map.json`).
+You generally don't need to change this unless you are testing changes to the mapping file itself by pointing to a local file path (`file:///path/to/your/local/product-index-map.json`) or a different remote URL.

+### 2. Indexing Content (Partial Update - Recommended Daily Task)

+This is the standard mode for keeping Algolia up-to-date with the latest content changes based on the sitemap's `lastmod` timestamps.

+1. Ensure your `.env` file has the correct `SITEMAP_URL`, `BASE_URL`, and Algolia credentials (`ALGOLIA_APP_ID`, `ALGOLIA_API_KEY`).
+2. Run the partial index command:
+    ```bash
+    npm run index:partial
+    ```
+3.  **What it does:**
+    *   Fetches the sitemap.
+    *   Compares `lastmod` timestamps in the sitemap with `sourceLastmod` in existing Algolia records.
+    *   **Adds/Updates:** Records for new URLs or URLs with a newer `lastmod` timestamp.
+    *   **Deletes:** Records for URLs present in Algolia but *not* found in the current sitemap (for the matched indices).
+    *   **Ignores:** Records that haven't changed (`lastmod` is the same or older).
+    *   **Preserves:** Records in indices that are *not* referenced by the current product mapping file (prevents accidental deletion of unrelated indices).

+### 3. Indexing Content (Full Reindex)

+This mode completely rebuilds Algolia indices based on the current sitemap and product mapping.
+Use this cautiously.

+1. Ensure your `.env` file is configured correctly (Sitemap, Base URL, Algolia credentials).
+2. Run the full reindex command:
+    ```bash
+    npm run index:full
+    ```
+3.  **What it does:**
+    *   Fetches the sitemap.
+    *   **Clears:** *Completely removes all records* from any Algolia index that matches an index name found in the `product-index-map.json` for the processed URLs.
+    *   **Rebuilds:** Indexes all content found in the sitemap for those matched indices from scratch.
+    *   **Use Cases:** Needed after significant changes to content structure, mapping logic, Algolia schema/settings, or to recover from inconsistent index states. **Avoid running this routinely.**

+### 4. Analyzing Sitemap & Mappings (No Indexing)

+This mode is useful for checking how URLs map to products/indices based on the current `PRODUCT_MAPPING_URL` without actually fetching content or talking to Algolia.

+1. Ensure your `.env` file has the correct `SITEMAP_URL`. `BASE_URL` and Algolia keys are not strictly needed but should be present.
+2. Run the analyze command:
+    ```bash
+    npm run analyze
+    ```
+3. Add `--verbose` for more detailed output, including skipped URLs and path segment analysis:
+    ```bash
+    npm run analyze -- --verbose
+    ```
+4.  **What it does:**
+    *   Fetches the sitemap.
+    *   Applies exclusion rules (`src/services/product-mapping.ts`).
+    *   Uses the product mapping file (`PRODUCT_MAPPING_URL`) to determine which index each valid URL belongs to.
+    *   Prints a summary of total URLs, URLs to process/skip, and (in verbose mode) a breakdown by matched index, top path segments, and potential recommendations for unmapped paths.

+### 5. Exporting Data Locally (Debugging/Testing)

+This mode processes the sitemap and fetches content, creating the Algolia record structures, but saves them as JSON files locally instead of sending them to Algolia.
+Useful for debugging content extraction, segmentation, or record generation logic.

+1. Ensure your `.env` file has the correct `SITEMAP_URL` and `BASE_URL`.
+Algolia keys are not needed.
+2. Run the export command:
+    ```bash
+    npm run export
+    ```
+3.  **What it does:**
+    *   Fetches the sitemap and analyzes URLs.
+    *   Fetches content for valid URLs.
+    *   Generates Algolia record structures (including segmentation).
+    *   Saves the generated records and index settings into JSON files within the `indexed-content/` directory (this directory is gitignored).
+Each file corresponds to an index (e.g., `indexed-content/photoshop.json`).
+    *   You can then inspect these JSON files to verify the data being generated before sending it to Algolia.

+### 6. Updating the Product Index Map

+When new products are added to developer.adobe.com or existing ones change their URL structure significantly, the product index map needs updating.

+1.  **Location:** The primary map is maintained in the `AdobeDocs/search-indices` repository: [`product-index-map.json`](https://github.com/AdobeDocs/search-indices/blob/main/product-index-map.json).
+2.  **Structure:** The file is an array of products, each containing `productName` and an array of `productIndices`.
+Each `productIndex` has an `indexName` (the Algolia index) and an `indexPathPrefix` (the URL path used for matching).
+    ```json
+    [
+      {
+        "productName": "Photoshop",
+        "productIndices": [
+          {
+            "indexName": "photoshop",
+            "indexPathPrefix": "/photoshop"
+          },
+          {
+            "indexName": "photoshop-api",
+            "indexPathPrefix": "/photoshop/api"
+          }
+        ]
+      },
+      // ... other products
+    ]
+    ```
+3.  **Process:**
+    *   Changes should be proposed via a Pull Request to the `AdobeDocs/search-indices` repository.
+    *   Coordinate with the owners of that repository and the ADP team.
+    *   Once merged, the indexer (both this local version and the serverless function) will automatically pick up the changes on the next run, as it fetches the map from the default `PRODUCT_MAPPING_URL`.
+    *   Run `npm run analyze -- --verbose` locally after changes are merged to verify the new mappings are working as expected.

+### 7. Standalone vs. Serverless Function

+*   **This Repository (`adp-search-indexer`):** This codebase is designed for local development, testing, debugging, analysis, and potentially manual full re-indexing runs.
+*   **Serverless Counterpart (`developer-website-search-engine`):** The core indexing logic (partial updates) is also implemented as an Adobe App Builder serverless function in a separate repository: [adobe-developer-platform/developer-website-search-engine](https://github.com/adobe-developer-platform/developer-website-search-engine).
+This function typically runs on an automated schedule (e.g., daily cron job) to perform the standard partial updates for production.
+*   **Synchronization:** Currently, fixes and features related to the core indexing logic might need to be implemented and tested here first, and then mirrored in the serverless function repository.
+Coordinate with **Misha** for any changes needed in the serverless function codebase.
+This separation exists for historical and deployment reasons; a future merge might occur.

 ## Development

 This project uses Node.js 22.6.0 and TypeScript with the following tools: